 - Solid trail protection features, such as its 3D Rubber Print Mud Guard.

 - Runners report little to no break in period.

 - Some runners report that the Cascadia runs small.

 - At 12 oz, this shoe is one of the heavier shoes on this list.

 2. Altra Lone Peak 4.0

-Altra’s Lone Peak 4 is the natural evolution in their line of trail shoes.
-It keeps features that runners liked in the previous model, as the integrated tongue, but adds a new upper with static webbing for improved cinching.
+Altra’s Lone Peak 4.0 is the natural evolution in their line of trail shoes.
+The Lone Peak 4.0 keeps features that runners liked in the previous model, such as the integrated tongue, but adds a new upper with static webbing for improved cinching.

-Like its competitors, the Lone Peak 4 boasts breathability and flexibility—features important to all running shoes for hiking.
-However, Lone Peak 4’s new skeletal structure moves with your foot naturally as you run uphill.
+Like its competitors, the Lone Peak 4.0 boasts breathability and flexibility—features important to all running shoes for hiking.
+However, a new skeletal structure moves with your foot naturally as you run uphill.